stratumn/go-indigonode/doc/conventions.md

 ## Logging

-For consistency with libp2p, Alice uses [go-log](https://github.com/ipfs/go-log) as the logger.
+For consistency with libp2p, Indigo Node uses [go-log](https://github.com/ipfs/go-log) as the logger.

 It is an event based logger (use events, not the deprecated Debug, Info,